 Ambroise Pare (1510-1590) is considered by many to be the first great modern surgeon, and he was responsible for raising his profession in France from a level of scorn and ridicule to one of admiration and esteem.
 He was the son of a barber-surgeon, and was thereby exposed at an early age to minor surgical procedures performed by those without a formal medical background.

-The Agnew Clinic ( 1889) by Thomas Eakins
+The Gross Clinic (1875) by Thomas Eakins